 Welcome to iPOPO¶

-Welcome to iPOPO’s documentation.
-This documentation is divided in three main parts.
-The Quickstart will guide you to install iPOPO and write your first components.
-The concepts section details the various concepts of iPOPO.
+This documentation is divided into three main parts.
+The Quick-start will guide you to install iPOPO and write your first components.
+The Reference Cards section details the various concepts of iPOPO.
 Finally, the Tutorials explain how to use the various built-in services of iPOPO.
-You can also take a look to the slides of the iPOPO tutorial to have a quick overview of iPOPO.
+You can also take a look at the slides of the iPOPO tutorial to have a quick overview of iPOPO.

-The previous documentation was provided as a wiki on a dedicated server which I had to take down due to many reasons (DoS attacks, update issues, ...).
-As a result, the documentation is now hosted by Read the Docs.
+The previous documentation was provided as a wiki, which has been shut down for various reasons.
+A copy of the previous content is available in the convert_doc branch, even though it’s starting to age.
+The documentation is now hosted on Read the Docs.
 The main advantages are that it is now included in the Git repository of the project, and it can include docstrings directly from the source code.